YuyaM/ffbutil/README.md

 ffbutil
 ====
-This is the utility program for FFB.
+This is a utility program for FFB History file.

 ## Description